-Graduation ceremonies are held at each campus, at the School Director's discretion.
+Graduation ceremonies and/or diploma celebrations are held at each campus, at the School Director's discretion.
 Graduates, students, and guests may be invited to attend.
 These ceremonies are held for students who have met all graduation requirements.

 NAME CHANGES